meganhacha/Pylighter/README.md

 YELLOW - Event Date/Time <br />
 GREEN - specified Concierge duties <br />

-However, the one major flaw is that Word does not offer an orange highlighter, so red is what is substituted.
+However, the one major flaw is that Word does not offer an orange highlighter, so other color options are being considered.

 A Brief How-To:
 1. Ensure that the text is in the correct format.
 We use this: <br />